chlaudon/tips/wsl.md

 * Look for `LxssManager`, get process ID
 * Go to Windows task list, Details pane, find process and kill it

-OR, run Powershell in Admin mode
+OR, in  Powershell  Admin mode

 `Get-Service LxssManager | Restart-Service`